 - Enrolled as a full-time undergraduate or graduate student at McGill University during the Fellowship year;

-- Available to engage with the Tilling the Soil curriculum and refine the proposed compassion-in-action project, both through self-guided learning and conversations with Dalai Lama Fellows Program Directors;
+- Available to engage with the Tilling the Soil curriculum and refine the proposed compassion-in-action project beginning April 1st, both through self-guided learning and conversations with Dalai Lama Fellows staff;

 - Prepared to dedicate sufficient time and energy to both the project, the year-long Ethical Leadership curriculum, and the Dalai Lama Fellows community.

 For questions concerning eligibility requirements, please contact Bela Shah at bshah [at] dalailamafellows [dot] org.

 Please read this section carefully before beginning your application.
 The Dalai Lama Fellowship year is an intensive commitment; the information on this page will help acquaint you with the requirements and expectations of the Fellows.

 Building a Strong Application